FRNJ La Prensa’s Most-Read Stories of 2020

 3. Celeste Fernandez Says She Can’t Say Silent

 The Atlantic County businesswoman and community activist started off humbly as a casino worker in Atlantic City and now has become one of the most recognizable faces in the community.
-She next goal is to win a seat on the county board of freeholders.
+Her next goal is to win a seat on the county board of freeholders.

 2. Lt.
 Wilber Santiago Makes Connections with Atlantic City, Community